Social Security retirement income benefits

 Please be advised that this materials is not intended as legal or tax advice.
 Accordingly, any tax information provided in this material is not intended or written to be used, and cannot be used, by any taxpayer for the purpose of avoiding penalties that may be imposed on the taxpayer.
 The tax information was written to support the promotion or marketing of the transactions(s) or matter(s) addressed and you should seek advice based on your particular circumstances from an independent advisor.

 Equitable Financial Life Insurance Company (New York, NY) issues life insurance and annuity products.
-Securities offered through Equitable Advisors, LLC, member (member FINRA / SIPC).
+Securities offered through Equitable Advisors, LLC, member (member FINRA / SIPC)(Equitable Financial Advisors in MI & TN).
 Equitable Financial Life Insurance Company and Equitable Advisors are affiliated and do not provide tax or legal advice.

 © Copyright 2018 Broadridge Investor Communication Solutions, Inc. All rights reserved.